pgbenng/Stock-Portfolio-Manager/README.md

 **Possible features include:**
 - Displaying the total value of each stock holding.
 - Calculating the value of each profile's stock portfolio based on each stock holding and transaction.
-- Displaying the amount of gain/loss of the portfolio after each stock sale.
 - A stock watchlist.
 - A transaction history page.